-Thanks to the overwhelming success of the recent remodel and expansion of Disney California Adventure Park, this park no longer sits in the shadow of Disneyland.
+Thanks to the overwhelming success of the Disney California Adventure® Park, this park no longer sits in the shadow of Disneyland® .
 Visitors quickly discover that riding all those rides and seeing all those shows certainly does work up an appetite, and luckily, California Adventure has plenty of great eating options to offer its guests.
-Here are 10 of my favorite foodie finds inside Disney California Adventure.
+Here are 10 of our favorite foodie finds inside Disney California Adventure.

 Corn Dogs: The corn dog cart at the end of Disneyland's Main Street has long been a fan favorite with ever-present lines reflecting its popularity.
 But what some fans might not realize is that they can get the same amazing corn dogs (the best on the planet!) at the Corn Dog Castle in Disney California Adventure, located just past the Little Mermaid attraction.
 Same perfect cornmeal batter.
 Same juicy snap of the hot dog.
 Only difference?
 The wait.
 Like things spicy?
 Then give the hot link corn dog a try!